MSLNZ/msl-loadlib/docs/install.rst

    Java HotSpot(TM) 64-Bit Server VM (build 25.161-b12, mixed mode)

-When loading a shared library it is vital that all dependencies of the library are also available on your computer and that the shared library knows where to locate the dependency.
+When loading a shared library it is vital that all dependencies of the library are also available on your computer and that the directory of the dependency is also available on your ``PATH``.
 A helpful utility to use to determine the dependencies of a shared library is `Dependency Walker <http://www.dependencywalker.com/>`_.
-For finding the dependencies of a .NET library the `DependencyWalker for .NET <https://github.com/isindicic/DependencyWalker.Net>`_ is also useful.
+For finding the dependencies of a .NET library the `Dependency Walker for .NET <https://github.com/isindicic/DependencyWalker.Net>`_ is also useful.

 Linux
 ++++++